Red Circle TabletCountry Flag

 Is using an Employer of Record in Belgium legal?

 Yes, using an EOR in Belgium is fully legal and complies with Belgian labour regulations.
-International companies often use EOR services to enter the Belgian market, and freelancers use them to formalise their employment status.
+International companies often use EOR services to enter the Belgian market.

 Why should I use EOR instead of opening my own company or an office in Belgium?